 Aimed at both Ukrainian journalists and members of the country's judiciary, the ultimate goal of the project is to improve public understanding of judicial reforms through the media.

-Provision of training to journalists in the handling of judicial information
+Training of journalists in the handling of judicial information.